QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/web/nuclei.md

 Enable a scope such as `-fuzz` disables every other template.

+⚠️ Use `-update-template-dir` if your workflows are in a custom folder.

 #### Nuclei — Input Modes

 Nuclei supports multiple input modes, but when using another input mode aside from `-u`/`-list`, nuclei automatically uses the `fuzz` mode.